hoangnpdev/engineering-notes/transaction-isolation/transaction-isolation.md

 Given context: two concurrent transaction A and B.

-Remember: In postgres, row-level doesn't affect data querying at all (just affects on share-lock, share and key share and write-lock, key & no-key)
+Remember: In postgres, row-level lock doesn't affect data querying at all (just affects on share-lock, share and key share and write-lock, key & no-key)

 ## 1. phenomena: dirty read